Exove/vvv-timber-site-template/README.md

-A VVV 2.x based Wordpress project template that includes an optimal structure for fast creation of a new site, `composer.json` with ACF Pro and Timber plugins included, and a Timber based theme (default, but optional).
+A VVV 2.x based Wordpress project template that includes an optimal structure for fast creation of a new site, `composer.json` with ACF Pro and Timber plugins included, and a Timber based theme (default, but any other theme can be used as well).

 ## Installation